Damkols/greenlight/readme.md

 - Use Check() method to execute validation checks on user year input
 - Use Check() method to execute validation checks on user runtime input
 - Use Check() method to execute validation checks on user genres input
+- Use Valid() method to see if any of the checks failed